When Women Stop Holding Everything Together

 And often, those statements aren't entirely wrong.

-Many women are carrying what others have been conditioned not to carry.
+Many women are carrying responsibilities others have been conditioned not to carry.

 The problem is not caring deeply.